harshvardhan/nodejs_api/README.md

 ```

 ## How to setup
-1) Use the db dump file to get db filefrim misc folder misc/db_backup.sql
+* Use the db dump file to get db file from misc folder misc/db_backup.sql
-2) Import the postman file using the misc/school_project.postman_collection.json
+* Import the postman file using the misc/school_project.postman_collection.json
-3) Use Postman to permform admin functions using these APIs
-4) Start the node.js app using node app.js command
+* Start the app using node app.js command
-5) After this API server must become available at [http://localhost:3003/](http://localhost:3003/).
+* After this API server must become available at [http://localhost:3003/](http://localhost:3003/).
+* Use Postman to permform admin functions using these APIs

 ## Unit Test
-Unit test cases have been written using moacha framework.
+Unit test cases have been written using moacha framework with supertest and should.
 To run the unit test cases
 * Start the node.js app using node app.js.
 * Then run mocha command on terminal.

 ## Known Issues
-1) commonstudents API is not returning the desired result (WIP).
-2) More test cases should be written to check the roboustness of the API.
+* More test cases should be written to check the roboustness of the API.
-3) Test cases for commonstudents still to be made.